arup-group/elara/README.md

 duration_comparison = {benchmark_data_path = "./benchmark_data/test_fixtures/trip_duration_breakdown_all_ALTERNATE.csv"}
 ```

-Will throw an error due to the duplicated key `duration_comparison`.
+Will throw an error due to the duplicated toml key `duration_comparison`.

-Instead Elara allows us to use an additional syntax to name the handlers: `{HANDLER_KEY}--{UNIQUE_IDENTIFIER}`, eg:
+Therefore Elara allows the use of an additional syntax to name the handlers: `{HANDLER_KEY}--{UNIQUE_IDENTIFIER}`, eg:

 ```{.toml}
 [benchmarks]